 NTC was set to receive approval from the earlier government but it took a long delay due to the Ministry’s own complacencies.
 However, with the finalization of the approval, NTC will now look forward to testing the 5G network soon.

-As per the news, NTA will award 60 MHz of frequency bandwidth in the 2600 MHz band (n41) for the 5G trial.
+As per the news, NTA will allocate 60 MHz of frequency bandwidth in the 2600 MHz band (n41) for the 5G trial.

 The approval comes following NTC’s submission of its 5G work plan.
 NTA has nodded to NTC’s 5G test proposal as per the telco governing body NTA’s Procedure For Testing New Technology, 2078.

 As per NTA, NTC will receive frequency bandwidth from 2500 MHz to 2560 MHz a total of 60 MHz for its 5G testing.
 Further, NTC could coordinate with NTA for other existing bands in the coming months.

 The decision also lets NTC test its 5G network in the 2600 MHz band for a maximum of 1 year.
 Whereas Ntc needs to coordinate with NTA for the trial period and import of necessary equipment, based on the approved New technology testing procedure.